B67 and B69 buses: B69 route

 The B69 bus route starts at McDonald Avenue and Cortelyou Road in Kensington.
 This terminus is shared with the B67.
 Then the two routes proceed up McDonald Avenue to 20th Street.
 Here, buses use 19th Street going north and 20th Street going south until 7th Avenue, where the two routes turn along 7th Avenue.
 From there, the lines run along that corridor, serving businesses and connecting to multiple bus and subway lines until Flatbush Avenue, where the B67 heads north on Flatbush Avenue.
 The B69, meanwhile, heads south on Flatbush, and goes around Grand Army Plaza to head back north on Vanderbilt Avenue.
 Once there, buses run up the length of the street until it meets Flushing Avenue, and it runs west on Flushing Avenue.
 This segment is shared with the B57.
 At Navy Street, the B69 turns onto Sands Street and runs along the street until its terminus at Pearl Street, just south of the York Street station.

+When school is in session, two buses originate at Park Avenue near the Benjamin Banneker Academy at 2:42pm & 2:45pm, respectively.
+The first bus departs just outside the school on Clinton Avenue and heads to Vanderbilt via Park Avenue.
+Both trips head south to Cortelyou Road.